macielvini/king-burger-api/README.md

 ## Frontend Repository
-The source code for the backend of this project can be found in [this repository](https://github.com/macielvini/king-burger).
+The source code for the frontend of this project can be found in [this repository](https://github.com/macielvini/king-burger).
 Feel free to check it out for more details.

 ## Installation